jpvantassel/swbatch/README.md

-# SWbatch - A DesignSafe-CI application for batch-style surface-wave inversions
+# SWbatch - A DesignSafe-CI application for batch-style surface wave inversions

 > Joseph P. Vantassel, The University of Texas at Austin